 Table 1 summarizes the state-level master list of plans made available by OEBB in 2009.
 The average employee premium represents the average annual premium employees would have had to pay for each plan.
-The full premium reflects the per-employee premium that would need to be paid to the insurer.25 The difference is the contribution by the school district.
+The full premium reflects the per-employee premium paid to the insurer.26 The difference is the contribution by the school district.
 Plan cost-sharing features vary by whether the household is an individual (the employee alone) or a family (anything else).
-The deductible and out-of-pocket maximum shown are for a family household.26
+The deductible and out-of-pocket maximum shown are for a family household.27